 The Williamson College of Business Administration Business Leaders Program is designed for students who excel academically and demonstrate a high level of commitment to their professional and leadership development.
 This program provides a select group of incoming freshmen with a variety of opportunities to increase their knowledge of business, accelerate their involvement with the business community, and enhance their professional preparation.
 To be eligible for the Business Leaders Program, students must have:

 - Declared business major leading to a BSBA degree

 - ACT Score of at least 25 or SAT score of at least 1150

-Students who study abroad cultivate a global mindset that allows them to identify opportunities across a broad spectrum of different countries and economies.
+Students who participate in a global learning experience cultivate a international mindset that allows them to identify opportunities across a broad spectrum of different countries and economies.
 A global mindset cannot be taught--it comes with experience.
-The Williamson College of Business Administration offers several programs to prepare students for entry into the world-wide business environment including:
+YSU and the WCBA offers several programs to prepare students for entry into the world-wide business environment including:

-- Short-term global learning experiences lasting approximately 10 days typically offered during a class break period (winter and spring break).
-These are faculty-led tours that include business and cultural visits.
-Students receive three credit hours of upper level business coursework that is applied to their degree requirements.
+- Short-term global learning experiences lasting approximately 10 days typically offered during a class break period (winter, spring, or summer break).
+These are faculty-led tours that include business and cultural visits to places including Italy and Ireland.
+Students receive three credit hours of upper-level business coursework that is applied to their degree requirements.

-- Study Abroad Programs offered through YSU Center for International Studies and Programs offer a variety of semester long international study experiences.
-These programs allow students to live-in and take classes at an international university.
-WCBA students have spend a semester abroad studying in Italy, Australia, China, and Spain.
+- Study Abroad Programs offered through the YSU Center for International Studies and Programs offer a variety of semester-long international study experiences.
+These programs allow students to live in and take classes at an international university.
+WCBA students have spent a semester abroad studying in Italy, Australia, China, and Spain.